 About this website

 This website provides a crowdsourcing tool for pooling, storing and sharing data about minor placenames.
 Meitheal Logainm.ie gives users the opportunity to promote the toponymic heritage of the country in the digital age by mapping and sharing minor placenames online.
-This will enable the preservation of minor placenames, and minor placename data as well as raising public awareness on the subject.
-The website is being developed by Fiontar & Scoil na Gaeilge, DCU, in collaboration with the Placenames Branch of the Department of Culture, Heritage and the Gaeltacht.
-The Placenames Database of Ireland (logainm.ie) is also being developed by Fiontar & Scoil na Gaeilge in collaboration with the Placenames Branch.
+This will enable the preservation of minor placenames and minor placename data, as well as raising public awareness on the subject.
+The website is being developed by Gaois, Fiontar & Scoil na Gaeilge, DCU, in collaboration with the Placenames Branch of the Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media.
+The Placenames Database of Ireland (logainm.ie) is also being developed by Gaois, Fiontar & Scoil na Gaeilge in collaboration with the Placenames Branch.
 Meitheal Logainm.ie was launched at the SNSBI pre-conference workshop entitled Tools for sharing minor placenames on the 14th April 2016.

 Meitheal Logainm.ie vs logainm.ie

 Meitheal Logainm.ie is a separate website to logainm.ie.
 The data on Meitheal Logainm.ie is not validated by the Placenames Branch nor by Gaois, Fiontar & Scoil na Gaeilge.
 There may be differences between the local forms of placenames provided by the public through Meitheal Logainm.ie and the official Irish-language forms provided by the Placenames Branch through logainm.ie which are based on local and historical forms as well as other evidence.